ucfwzb/Transfer-learning-graph-laplase-in-cancer-type-data/README.md

 - - scikit-learn

 ## How to run the project
 Download ov_total.zip, brca_total.zip, models.py into the same fold and decompress two zip files in the fold too.
-Turn on the termenator and move the path to the fold, run python command and execute:
+Turn on the terminator and move the path to the fold, run python command and execute:
 `python models.py`
 After long time running, the result will be exported as a txt file in the same fold.

 ## File description
-* **ov_total.pkl(ov_total.zip):** This is **Ovarial Cancer** gene expression data set.
+* **ov_total.pkl(ov_total.zip):** This is **Ovarian Cancer** gene expression data set.
 The size of the data is 252 x 20531, the 252 is the number of samples, the 20531 is the number of genes and the label, and the first column is the label data.
 The value range is [0,20.4273].

 * **brca_total.pkl(brca_total.zip):** This is **Breast Cancer** gene expression set.
 The size of the data is 198 x 20531, the 198 is the number of samples, the 20531 is the number of genes and the label, and the first column is the label data.
 The value range is [0,20.3229].